Continuous phase transition induced by non-Hermiticity in the quantum contact process model

-In following discussion, we omit subscript for the non-hermitian Hamiltonian.
-Since the Lindbladian operator above, we are interested in exploring the properties of non-Hermitian many-body system which described by the effective Hamiltonian as
+In following discussion, we omit subscript for the non-Hermitian Hamiltonian.
+Since the Lindbladian operator above, we are interested in exploring the properties of non-Hermitian many-body system which is described by the effective Hamiltonian as

-From above formula, which gives out the non-Hermitian Hamiltonian of a class of spin many-body system with jump operator of $\hat{L}^{k}=\sqrt{\Gamma} \sigma_{-}^{k}$ , dissipation impose imaginary field along $z$-direction by looking at formula $\sigma_{+}^k\sigma_{-}^k=(\sigma_{z}^k+I)/2$.
+From above formula, which gives out the non-Hermitian Hamiltonian of a class of spin many-body system with jump operator of $\hat{L}^{k}=\sqrt{\Gamma} \sigma_{-}^{k}$, it can be found that dissipation imposes imaginary field along $z$-direction by looking at formula $\sigma_{+}^k\sigma_{-}^k=(\sigma_{z}^k+I)/2$.
 We look back at the knowledge about the general matrix.
 There are the left and right eigen-energy and eigenvectors with the non-Hermitian effective Hamiltonian, which are denoted by

 with eigenvalues $E_i \in \mathbb{C}$.
-And the left and right eigenvectors satisfy bi-orthonormal relation and completeness relation \cite{Heiss}
+The left and right eigenvectors satisfy bi-orthonormal relation and completeness relation \cite{Heiss}

 The properties of eigen-energy and eigenvectors of non-Hermitian are completely different from the Hermitian case, which endow non-Hermitian system with interesting new physics.
 When at least two eigen-energies coalesce with each other, exceptional point(EP) emerges\cite{Hatano,wang18,breuer,Heiss,Lee,Tony}.
 In order to obtain EP with our model in Eq(\ref{Heff_H0}), original Hamiltonian $H_{0}$ must not conserve spin polarization.
 If $\left[ \hat H_{0},\sum_{k} \sigma_{z}^k \right]=0$ holds, the non-Hermitian term in Eq(\ref{Heff_H0}) can only give us trivial complex energy.
 Such that we choose quantum contact process(QCP) model in 1D as research object